Scrolling through the Land of Tweets in December 2020, I came across a music video titled, “Uncle Carl (Came Out On Christmas).”

 Since this is what it's like to put a song about a gay couple out into the world, I can't imagine what my @LGBTQ friends go through on a daily basis. #Unclecarlcameoutonchristmas pic.twitter.com/okK4xSuuK5

 — Aaron LaCombe (@AaronLaCombe1) December 5, 2020

 The video became my official ‘favorite thing of the day’ and I reached out to LaCombe to ask about the video and its message.
-It turns out the video came out a year ago, but he just hadn’t been able to get the song and video out to the right folks.
+It turns out the video came out in 2019, but he just hadn’t been able to get the song and video out to the right folks.